A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Behaviour-induced dynamics in the low attack rate regime

-We have the following result. \begin{theorem} The DFE is LAS when $\hat R_eh(p(0), q)<1$ and it is unstable when $\hat R_eh(p(0), q)>1$, independently of $K$ in \eqref{erlang}.
-In particular, in the latter case, the characteristic equation \eqref{char:eq} has exactly two real roots: one negative and one positive. \end{theorem} \begin{proof} Being $\gamma, \mu>0$, Descartes' rule of signs ensures that the DFE is stable when $1-\hat R_eh(p(0), q)>0$, while it is unstable when $1-\hat R_eh(p(0), q)<0$. \end{proof}
+Recalling equation~\eqref{f=h}, we have the following result. \begin{theorem} The DFE is LAS when $\hat R_eh(p(0), q)<1$ and unstable when $\hat R_eh(p(0), q)>1$, independently of $K$ (i.e. not restricted to the one in \eqref{erlang}).
+In particular, in the latter case, the characteristic equation \eqref{chareq_DFE} has exactly two real roots, one negative and one positive. \end{theorem}

+\begin{proof} Being $\gamma,\ \mu>0$, Descartes' rule of signs ensures that the DFE is stable when $1-\hat R_eh(p(0), q)>0$, while it is unstable when $1-\hat R_eh(p(0), q)<0$. \end{proof} Comparing this condition with \eqref{cond_syntEE}, we see that, when the DFE is stable, no EE exists.
+Conversely, when the DFE is unstable, one additional condition is still needed to guarantee the existence of the EE.